null

 If you’ve ever spent ten minutes digging for a stove, flashlight, coffee kit, straps, or recovery gear, you already know why a drawer system matters.

-Even if you’re not building a full drawer setup right away, smart storage still matters.
-Our 4th Gen 4Runner Molle Panel with Optional Shelf is a great example of the kind of storage mod that helps you keep recovery gear, camp tools, and trail essentials organized instead of rolling around the cargo area.
+Our 4th Gen 4Runner Molle Panel with Optional Shelf helps keep recovery gear, camp tools, and trail essentials organized instead of rolling around the cargo area.

 5. A Car Fridge Is Better Than Ice Every Time